New York City Water Tunnel 3

 Data-Driven Decision Making

 Data-driven decision-making is becoming increasingly important in the management of water infrastructure.
-New York City is using data analytics and modeling to identify areas where water loss is highest, prioritize infrastructure investments, and optimize water distribution strategies.
+But new York City is using data analytics and modeling to identify areas where water loss is highest, prioritize infrastructure investments, and optimize water distribution strategies.
 This data-driven approach ensures that resources are allocated effectively and that the city's water supply remains reliable and sustainable.

 Tips and Expert Advice